 That’s when I realized that the truly great songs and hits of our time - usually have more than one melody going on at the same time.

 Yes!
 It’s a second, or even third melody happening concurrently with the actual lyric/melody the vocalist is singing.

 In other words what if the song looked more like this? - Replacing the “Chord” in that equation with instead - a 2nd melody!?

-Let me further unpack this mindset shift, but first, you’ll need to roll with me on the following premise:
+But as it relates to the “2nd melody” theory, let me further unpack this mindset shift, but first, you’ll need to roll with me on the following premise:

 THE HUMAN BRAIN LOVES TO SING MORE THAN ONE MELODY AT THE SAME TIME!

 I know what you’re saying.
 “Bro, dude - c’mon ... you can’t sing more than one melody at the same time!”

 Ummm - Yes you can!
 And yes, you already are doing this.
 Let me give you an example.